 “This was years in the making,” Patel added.

 The project will not require a vehicular detour, but motorists should anticipate periodic lane closures with flaggers.
 A pedestrian detour will be posted during construction, officials from Penn DOT said.

 Marino Corporation of Skippack, Montgomery County, is the general contractor on the $1.4 million project, which is financed with 100 percent federal funds.
 Work on the project is expected to finish in spring 2024.

 State Senator Tommy Tomlinson, with State Representatives Frank Farry and Tina Davis were also instrumental, along with Middletown and Bristol Township officials, with getting the project off the drawing board and onto the roadway a state official said.

 In the end for Rearick, her work has come to fruition

-She agreed the long process tested her will at times, but said she truly belived the efforts on the part of Penn DOT and locally elected officials would pay off.
+She agreed the long process tested her will at times, but said she truly believed the efforts on the part of Penn DOT, state and local officials would pay off.

 “You know” she said “I sent my first e-mail to local officials on August 24, 2012.”